xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 # Troubleshooting
 If an xMatters notification was not received you can work backwards to determine where the issue may be:
-* Review the xMatters Reports tab and the specific [Event Log](http://help.xmatters.com/OnDemand/installadmin/reporting/eventlogreport.htm)
+* Review the xMatters Reports tab and the specific [Event Log](https://help.xmatters.com/ondemand/installadmin/reporting/eventlogreport.htm)
-* If no Event was created, review the [xMatters Inbound Integration Activity Stream](http://help.xmatters.com/OnDemand/xmodwelcome/integrationbuilder/activity-stream.htm)
+* If no Event was created, review the [xMatters Workflows Flow Designer Activity Panel](https://help.xmatters.com/ondemand/xmodwelcome/flowdesigner/activity-panel.htm)
-* If no activity was recorded, review the Remedy On-Demand logs for a POST to xMatters
+* If no activity was recorded, review the Remedy/Helix logs for a POST to xMatters